-L. JUSTIFICATION AND COST PROPOSAL FOR ANY SEO ACTIVITIES
+L. JUSTIFICATION AND COST PROPOSAL FOR ANY SEO AND/OR TDO ACTIVITIES

 SEO activities, discussed in Section 5.1.6 of the AO, include extended missions, guest investigator programs, general observer programs, and archival data analysis programs.
-The selections from the Step 1 proposals were made primarily on the merit of the baseline proposed science; no prejudice or commitment to any attendant proposed SEO activity was made at selection.
+TDO activities, discussed in Section 5.1.7 of the AO, may be a non-NASA-developed instrument, investigation, new technology, hardware or software that may be demonstrated on either the flight system or ground system.
+The selections from the Step 1 proposals were made primarily on the merit of the baseline proposed science; no prejudice or commitment to any attendant proposed SEO and/or TDO activity was made at selection.
 It is incumbent upon investigation teams, therefore, to fully discuss these project additions in the CSR.

-Funding for SEO activities are outside the AO cost caps, and will therefore result in a separate decision by NASA as to whether to accept or reject these proposed expansions to the baseline science mission.
-Therefore, the CSR must provide sufficient clarity to allow contractual execution if NASA elects to fund any SEO activities.
+Funding for SEO and/or TDO activities are outside the AO Cost Cap, and will therefore result in a separate decision by NASA as to whether to accept or reject these proposed expansions to the baseline science mission.
+Therefore, the CSR must provide sufficient clarity to allow contractual execution if NASA elects to fund any SEO and /or TDO activities.

-All definitions, guidelines and constraints outlined in the AO and applicable to SEOs are still valid for the Concept Study.
-There are no page count limits for narrative descriptions, rationale, and data for these enhancements, but conciseness and brevity are encouraged.
+All definitions, guidelines and constraints outlined in the AO and applicable to SEOs and/or TDOs are still valid for the concept study.
+There are no page count limits for narrative descriptions, rationale, and data for these enhancements and/or developments, but conciseness and brevity are encouraged.

-Requirement CS-85.
-If applicable, this section shall provided sufficient data and justifications to enable analysis of not only the science value of the concept, but also its viability and cost.
-This section shall also provide a cost estimate for performing any SEO activities.
+Requirement CS-79.
+If applicable, this section shall provided sufficient data and justifications to enable analysis of not only the science and/or technology value of the concept, but also its viability and cost.
+This section shall also provide a cost estimate for performing any SEO and/or TDO activities.
 In completing the Cost section, the guidelines for Phases B through D apply.
-Complete a one page summary of costs using the format shown using the format of Cost Table Template 7.
-Also, include the total amount in the SEO line item at the bottom of the table in Requirement CS-71 (Cost Table Template 3).
+Complete a one page summary, each for both/either SEO and/or TDO, of costs using the format shown using the format of Cost Table Template 7.
+Also, include the total amount in the SEO and/or TDO line item(s) at the bottom of the table in Requirement CS-69 (Cost Table Templates 3 and 3b).
 Include a discussion of the estimating techniques used to develop the cost estimates.

-COST TABLE TEMPLATE 7 FUNDING PROFILE TEMPLATE FOR ANY SEO ACTIVITIES
+COST TABLE TEMPLATE 7 FUNDING PROFILE TEMPLATE FOR ANY SEO AND/OR TDO ACTIVITIES

-(FY costs in Real Year Dollars, Totals in Real Year and FY 2010 Dollars)
+(FY costs in Real Year Dollars, Totals in Real Year and FY 2015 Dollars)

 Item FY1 FY2 Fyn Total (Real Yr.)
-Total (FY 2010)
+Total (FY 2015)

 Extended Mission \$ \$ \$ \$ \$

 - Organization A

 - Organization B

 - etc.

 Guest Investigator Program \$ \$ \$ \$ \$

 - Organization A

 General Observer Program

 - Organization A

 Archival Data Analysis Program \$ \$ \$ \$ \$

 - Organization A

 Additions to NASA SMD Cost \$ \$ \$ \$ \$